3681NHR/2024-yagsl-swerve/README.md

 ## notes

-magnets are not glued in, readings might have problems module 4 drive motor was marked "dud", might be weak

 **driver controller is port 0, assign controller or keyboard to port 0 in order to control**

  - when in simulator, swerve takes raw buttons and axis for input, this allows simulation to work with both xbox controller and keyboard